18F/analytics-reporter/README.md

   },
   "meta": {
     "name": "Devices",
-    "description": "Weekly desktop/mobile/tablet visits by day for all .gov sites tracked by the U.S. federal government's Digital Analytics Program."
+    "description": "Weekly desktop/mobile/tablet visits by day for all sites."
   },
   "data": [
     {